HaitaiNg/haitaing/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on FreeCodeCamp & Leetcode
+- 🔭 I’m currently working on FreeCodeCamp, LeetCode, & Udemy
-- 🌱 I’m currently learning front end technologies
+- 🌱 I’m currently learning new programming languages
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with improving my software engineering skills
 - 💬 Ask me about anything